MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 ## Policy-driven governance

 Security conventions are ultimately only effective if consistently and holistically enforced across all application services and teams.
 Azure Policy provides a framework to enforce security and reliability baselines, ensuring continued compliance with a common engineering criteria for a mission-critical application.
-More specifically, Azure Policy forms a key part of the Azure Resource Manager (ARM) control plane, supplementing RBAC by restricting what actions authorized users can perform, and can be leveraged to enforce vital security and reliability conventions across utilized platform services.
+More specifically, Azure Policy forms a key part of the Azure Resource Manager (ARM) control plane, supplementing RBAC by restricting what actions authorized users can perform, and can be used to enforce vital security and reliability conventions across utilized platform services.

 This section will therefore explore key considerations and recommendations surrounding the use of Azure Policy driven governance for a mission-critical application, ensuring security and reliability conventions are continuously enforced.